the day to teach others how to use what you can’t take with you.

 Temple assistants wrote Psalm 49 to help people understand that worldly wealth and possessions will not accompany them after death, nor will they act as a ticket to everlasting life.
 Wealth cannot keep us from death, and we know this.

 Since we can’t take it with us, then we should be concerned about who we are leaving it to, because God surely will be paying attention.
-There are many individuals who are welcomed into heaven because they have accepted Christ as their savior, have worshiped only God, and have treated others with love and kindness.
-A good number of them leave behind great amounts of wealth because they were good financial planners and worked hard.
+Individuals who are welcomed into heaven have accepted Christ as their savior, have worshiped only God, and have treated others with love and kindness.
+Not all become financially successful during their lifetimes, but a good number of them leave behind great amounts of wealth.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson